T. D. A. Lingo: Life and work

-Lingo was born Paul Lezchuk in Chicago, Illinois on December 14, 1924, of Ukrainian-born immigrant parents.
-At the age of 19, he enlisted on August 19, 1944 in the U.S. Army and reportedly served as an infantry scout, with his group being one of the first to arrive at the death camps to liberate survivors.
+Lingo was born Paul Lezchuk in Chicago, Illinois, on December 14, 1924, of Ukrainian-born immigrant parents.
+At the age of 19, he enlisted on August 19, 1944, in the U.S. Army and reportedly served as an infantry scout, with his group being one of the first to arrive at the death camps to liberate survivors.

 After his discharge from active duty on June 27, 1946, Lingo returned to Illinois and entered college, eventually attending the University of Chicago where he said he pursued undergraduate and graduate studies, earning Bachelor of Science and Master of Science degrees and beginning work toward a Doctor of Philosophy degree.
 Having participated in the Battle of the Bulge in World War II, Lingo was haunted by a question that his years at college failed to answer: "Why must I go to war and kill my brother?"
 One of his professors advised him that to answer that question, he would have to start his own research project and create his own research lab, which set him on a new course outside academia.

 To earn the money to start up a lab, Lingo put his skill with the guitar and folk songs to work.
 He moved to Colorado, changed his name to Theocharis Docha Anthropotis Lingo, put on a buckskin jacket, and began performing as a folk singer described by the Denver Post as "the Buckskin Balladeer from Lookout Mountain."
-A New York TV producer spotted him and gave him his own folk-singing summer replacement show on NBC, with guests including Burl Ives and Woody Guthrie.
 Among those he influenced was singer Judy Collins, whom he helped introduce to folk music.